An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization

 Similar to the analyses in \cite{ImprovedShrinkingALM20,Lin2019}, the analysis of the AIDAL method strongly makes use of assumption (A3) and the assumption that $D_{h}<\infty$ to obtain its competitive ${\cal O}(\varepsilon^{-5/2}\log\varepsilon^{-1})$ iteration complexity when $\varepsilon=\rho=\eta$.
-However, we conjecture that the these two assumptions may be removed using the more complicated analysis in \cite{RJWIPAAL2020} to obtain a slightly worse ${\cal O}(\varepsilon^{-3}\log\varepsilon^{-1})$ iteration complexity (like in \cite{RJWIPAAL2020}).
+However, we conjecture that these two assumptions may be removed using the more complicated analysis in \cite{RJWIPAAL2020} to obtain a slightly worse ${\cal O}(\varepsilon^{-3}\log\varepsilon^{-1})$ iteration complexity (like in \cite{RJWIPAAL2020}).

 Like the adaptive prox-stepsize AIDAL in Appendix~\ref{app:adapt_aidal}, another possible extension of AIDAL is one in which $\lam$, $\chi$, and $\theta$ are simultaneously chosen in an adaptive manner.
-Moreover, it would be interesting to develop an adaptive AIDAL (as above) that has the same iteration complexity bound as the nonadaptive AIDAL in Algorithm~\ref{alg:aidal}.
+Moreover, it would be interesting to develop such an adaptive AIDAL and show that it has the same iteration complexity bound as the nonadaptive AIDAL in Algorithm~\ref{alg:aidal}.